Bronwyn James: Education

 James attended CAPA College, a performing arts school in Wakefield, West Yorkshire.
 In 2015, James graduated from the Academy of Live and Recorded Arts with a Bachelor of Arts degree in acting.

 Career

 In 2015, James made her professional debut originating the role of Shirley in the Martin McDonagh play Hangmen.
 James had a recurring role as Fanny Lambert in the ITV Encore series Harlots from 2017 to 2019.
-She made her feature film debut in the 2017 drama Apostasy, directed by Daniel Kokotajlo.
+She made her feature film debut in the 2017 drama Apostasy, directed by Daniel Kokotajlo (director).
 From 2018 to 2020, James appeared in the film Peterloo and the television series The ABC Murders, Sandylands, Ghosts, Outlander, and Call the Midwife.
 In 2019, James also starred opposite Rob Lowe in the ITV crime drama Wild Bill.
 Her next film roles were in the 2021 period dramas The Dig and The Colour Room.
 She had recurring roles on Cheaters and Lockwood & Co. in 2022 and 2023, respectively.

 James featured as ShenShen in the musical fantasy films Wicked (2024) and Wicked: For Good (2025).
 She played Ruffnut Thorston in How to Train Your Dragon (2025).